jfpedroza/neotest-elixir/README.md

       -- Can be a function that receives the position, to return a dynamic value -- Default: {}
       args = {"--trace"},
+      -- Delays writes so that results are updated at most every given milliseconds -- Decreasing this number improves snappiness at the cost of performance -- Can be a function to return a dynamic value.
+      -- Default: 1000
+      write_delay = 1000,
     }),
   }
 })